TGOlson/rpi-haskell/README.md

 # rpi-haskell

 Haskell installation on top of `rpi-raspbian` base image.
+Suitable for running or compiling Haskell code for arm devices - such as the raspberry pi.

 #### Versions